Incredible places you aren't allowed to visit

 Heard Island, Australia

-In order to protect the island’s rare and delicate ecology (including the resident penguins), visits are strictly regulated – you’re highly unlikely to be able to go unless you’re part of a scientific expedition.
+In order to protect the island’s rare and delicate ecology (including the resident penguins), visits are strictly regulated – you’re unlikely to be able to visit unless you’re part of a scientific expedition.
 Should you be granted access, you face a two-week voyage from Australia across some of the planet’s roughest seas.

 Leo Francini/Shutterstock